bor0/gidti/manuscript/chapter5.md

     is_it_monday day = True
 ```

-We gave a name of the first parameter `day : Weekday` so that we can refer to it in the rest of the type definition.
+We gave a name to the first parameter `day : Weekday` so that we can refer to it in the rest of the type definition.
 The second parameter says that `day = Mon` and the return value is `is_it_monday day = True`.
 We can treat the first and the second parameter as givens since we are allowed to assume them (per definition of implication).
 With that, we proceed to the function definition:

 ```
 our_second_proof day day_eq_Mon = Refl